evanbernard/MiniNeuralNets/README.md

 ```
 where `output` is the actual output of the model, `prediction` is the rounded `output`, and `confidence` is the confidence the model has for it's prediction.

-## GradientDescent.py
+## StochasticGradientDescent.py
-The gradient descent algorithm is a method of adjusting the weights of the model in an attempt to minimize the error function, and does so using the gradient of the error function, which is calculated by backpropagation.
+Any gradient descent varient is a method of adjusting the weights of the model in an attempt to minimize the error function, and does so using the gradient of the error function, which is calculated by backpropagation.
 Backpropagation and gradient descent are often used interchangably, however, gradient descent is the actual training algorithm, while backpropagation is a generalization of the computation of the gradient.
 The idea of the algorithm is to adjust the weights significantly when the error is large, and to make progressively smaller adjustments the closer the error is to 0.
 The 'gradient' in 'gradient descent' comes from the algorithms use of the gradient of the error function to determine the direction of the adjustment.
 For each weight, we need to calculate the delta value, which is found by multiplying the derivative of the activation function of the neuron value by the derivative of the error function.
 Then, to calculate the adjustment amount for that weight, we multiply the delta value by the input value attached to the weight, and we are left with the amount we need to subtract to the weight in order to slightly improve the accuracy of the model.

+There are a few varients of gradient descent, the traditional gradient descent (also known as batch gradient descent) updates the weights after performing the calculations on the entire training dataset.
+Batch gradient descent isn't used very often, because when you're dealing with large datasets, it takes far too long to make one update.
+One varient (which is implemented here) is called stochastic gradient descent (SGD), which is exactly like the traditional gradient descent, except the weights are updated as soon as the adjustment is calculated.
+This allows for a faster time of convergence, and is almost always favoured over the other.
+Then there comes mini-batch gradient descent, which is essentially a combination of the previous two.
+Instead of updating the weights after each calculation like SGD does, mini-batch gradient descent separates the database into mini batches (often of size 32), and performs batch gradient descent on each mini-batch.
+This allows the model to converge faster than batch gradient descent because weights are updated more frequently, and it also allows for a more accurate gradient approximation since the gradient is calculated with more training samples.

 We will now train a model using gradient descent and the sigmoid activation function to predict the output of the following pattern, where each row in `x` is a trial, and the desired output of the trial is stored in the corresponding index of `y`
 ```python